95civicdude/tweeviews/README.md

     ```
     use tweeviews
-    db.clients.find();
+    db.clients.find()
-    db.clients.find({ "name" : "clientName" });
+    db.clients.find({ "name" : "clientName" })
     ```

     See the [mongodb reference](http://docs.mongodb.org/manual/reference/) for more operations.

-1. In node.js, we use the [mongodb](https://www.npmjs.org/package/mongodb) npm package with singleton db and collections objects created at server start via dbConnection.js.
+1. In node.js, we use the [mongodb](https://www.npmjs.org/package/mongodb) npm package with singleton db and collections objects created at server start via [dbConnection.js](https://github.com/95civicdude/tweeviews/blob/master/data/dbConnection.js).
 You probably will never need to access the db object; just use the collections object.
 To work on documents, do this:

     ```
     var dbConnection = require("dbConnection.js");